nkapowski/qs_vod_metadata/README.md

 * `ConfigurationError` - raised if the values specified in the configuration file, `vod_config.ini` are not valid.

-## Contact the author
+## Contact the maintainer
-I wrote this tool to save myself time hand-editing VOD metadata files.
+This tool castomizing original tool to save time hand-editing VOD metadata files.
+Original tool created by Bo Bayles.
-I've tested importing the generated metadata into SeaChange Axiom and Arris CMM back office systems.

-E-mail [Bo Bayles](bbayles+github@gmail.com) with questions and feature suggestions.
+E-mail maintainer [Natalie Kapovski](nkapowski+github@gmail.com) with questions and feature suggestions.